asathoor/webkanban/README.md

 webkanban
 =========

+By: Per Thykjaer Jensen
+Licence: (c) GPLv3 2014

-This prototype for a web kanban board was developed in connection with my mater thesis:
+This prototype for a web kanban board was developed in connection with my master thesis:
 "Web Kanban and the Reflective Practiconer"
 (Aarhus University 2013, grade: A)